julizet/glocal-solidarity-box/README.md

 ### Using Netlify CMS

 **Important:** when using `/admin`-login in development, the Netlify CMS will automaticall redirect to the deployed webpage.
 Means that every blog article, author or media which will be added or removed within *development mode* will also be added/deleted on the deployed version.

+Follow these steps to add another blog article:
+1. login to Netlify CMS by using this URL: [https://glocal-box.netlify.app/admin](https://glocal-box.netlify.app/admin)
+2. Create an account with email and password or by using your GitHub account
+3. create new blog article & click the `publish button`

+By clicking the publish button a new netlify deploy is triggered.
+So please be patient and whait until deploy is ready.
+Finish